m0rph-1/m0rph-1.github.io/_posts/2019-12-18-Intro-ROP-DEP-Bypass.md

 A more detailed analysis can be found here: [Corelan Function Calls](https://www.corelan.be/index.php/2010/06/16/exploit-writing-tutorial-part-10-chaining-dep-with-rop-the-rubikstm-cube/#functioncalls)

-Let's copy/paste this into the skeleton exploit, change the C's to "\xCC" to instantiate a debugger interrupt, and see what happens:
+Let's generate another ROP chain, change the C's to "\xCC" to instantiate a debugger interrupt, and see what happens (do note, this new chain used leverages `VirtualProtect` to bypass DEP):

 ```python
 #!/usr/bin/env python